 Day 11 – Ifaty / Baobab Forest

-After breakfast, enjoy a walk along a sandy path as you admire the different sizes and models of the Baobab Forest.
+After breakfast, enjoy a 1-hour walk along a sandy path as you admire the different sizes and models of the Baobab Forest.
 Birds and reptiles are also seen in this area.
 The afternoon will be spent at your leisure.
 In the early evening, when the sun is setting, we will have dinner to remember at the foot of the giant baobab in the Reniala Forest.
 Overnight in Ifaty.

 Day 12 – Ifaty

 Today will be spent at your leisure in Ifaty.
 You can relax on the beach with a good book, explore the area or visit the nearby coral reef for a spot of snorkelling.
 Overnight in Ifaty.

 Day 13 – Ifaty / Toliara / Antananarivo